PixWizardry/Comfyui_TorchInductorConfig/README.md

-# ComfyUI TorchInductorConfig 🚀
+# ComfyUI TorchInductorConfig

 Welcome!
 This set of custom nodes for ComfyUI is all about unlocking the power of `torch.compile` and the Inductor backend.
 These nodes are designed to give you more control and insight into PyTorch's Inductor, helping you optimize your workflows and squeeze out more drop of performance! ⚡

 ## 🛠️ Installation

-Follow these steps to get the nodes up and running in your ComfyUI environment.
+Follow these simple steps to get the Memory Purge node up and running in your ComfyUI environment.

-### 1. Clone the Repository
+### Step 1.
+Clone the Repository

 First, you need to clone this repository into your `ComfyUI/custom_nodes/` directory.

 Open your terminal or command prompt and navigate to your ComfyUI installation folder.

-**For a standard installation:**
+**For a standard PC installation:**
 ```bash
 cd ComfyUI/custom_nodes/
 git clone https://github.com/PixWizardry/Comfyui_TorchInductorConfig
 ```

+### Step 2: Restart ComfyUI

-Once installed, restart ComfyUI, and the nodes should be available in the "WAN" and "WAN/diagnostics" categories!
+After the repository has been successfully cloned, make sure to restart ComfyUI.
+This will allow it to recognize and load the new custom node.
+The nodes should be available in the "WAN" and "WAN/diagnostics" categories!

 ---